antoniopantaleo/python-raycasting/README.md

     python run.py <a?>
 ```

-The "_a_" parameter is optional, and stands for the angle between the different rays.
+The `a` parameter is optional, and stands for the angle between the different rays.
 The default value is 1 (degree).

 ---